matt-s-clark/godot-gdextension-opencv/README.md

 For great videos on GDExtensions with C++, take a look at Mosen Zare's YouTube Tutorials: https://www.youtube.com/playlist?list=PLhixpuPeRv9aDdsZbhTpsXguYRvMgyVQ-

+Please be aware that OpenCV may contain patents that require licensing or credit.
+Please do your own research before using it in a commercial scenario.

 ## Prequisites

 You will need to install the following (version numbers are the ones I have working correctly):